bhuone-garbu/linters/eslint/README.md

-Based on eslint settings that I like using.
+Based on eslint settings that I like using for JavaScript|TypeScript with|without React projects.

 ## Installation